kungchuking/E2E_SCSI/README.md

 For other operating systems, you can open the `./train.csh` file and manually copy and execute the instruction.

 ## License
-[DynamicStereo](https://github.com/facebookresearch/dynamic_stereo) is licensed under CC-BY-NC, however portions of the project are available under separate license terms: [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) is licensed under the MIT license, [LoFTR](https://github.com/zju3dv/LoFTR) and [CREStereo](https://github.com/megvii-research/CREStereo) are licensed under the Apache 2.0 license.
+Portions of the project are available under separate license terms: [DynamicStereo](https://github.com/facebookresearch/dynamic_stereo) is licensed under CC-BY-NC, [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) is licensed under the MIT license, [LoFTR](https://github.com/zju3dv/LoFTR) and [CREStereo](https://github.com/megvii-research/CREStereo) are licensed under the Apache 2.0 license.